Rumpunzel/rpg-thingy/rules/assets.md

 |     **7**      |         3          |
 |    **...**     |        ...         |

-A masterpiece does not degrade if it is used for minimum effort on a test and the asset's masterwork rating is equal to or greater than the test's difficulty.
+A masterpiece does not degrade if used on a test with difficulty equal to its masterpiece rating or less.

 ### Masterpiece Traits